 pttto have Keyboard Maestro type out

-padding-top: var(--spacing-somevalue), and place my cursor in the correct position so that DevTools presents me with a list of possible variables.
+padding-block-start: var(--spacing-somevalue), and place my cursor in the correct position so that DevTools presents me with a list of possible variables.

 Utilities such as deleting a line, moving lines up/down, commenting shortcuts, or maybe typing out a media query.